awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ## Can't override job definition resource requirements<a name="override-resource-requirements"></a>

-Memory and vCPU overrides that are specified in the `memory` and `vcpus` members of the [containerOverrides](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerOverrides.html) structure passed to [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) cannot override memory and vCPU requirements that are specified in the [resourceRequirements](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html#Batch-Type-ContainerProperties-resourceRequirements) structure in the job definition\.
+Memory and vCPU overrides that are specified in the `memory` and `vcpus` members of the [containerOverrides](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerOverrides.html) structure passed to [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) can't override the memory and vCPU requirements that are specified in the [resourceRequirements](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html#Batch-Type-ContainerProperties-resourceRequirements) structure in the job definition\.

-If you try to override those resource requirements, you may receive one an error like this\.
+If you try to override these resource requirements, you might see the following error message:

 "This value was submitted in a deprecated key and may conflict with the value provided by the job definition's resource requirements\."

 To correct this, specify the memory and vCPU requirements in the [resourceRequirements](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerOverrides.html#Batch-Type-ContainerOverrides-resourceRequirements) member of the [containerOverrides](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerOverrides.html)\.
-For example, if your memory and vCPU overrides are specified in lines like this:
+For example, if your memory and vCPU overrides are specified in the following lines:

 ```
 "containerOverrides": {